fracapuano/Quinto/README.md

 Depending on the model used, it is necessary to use different objects (either from `stable-baselines3` or `sb3-contrib`) to correctly load the state dict characteristic of each model.

-To load a A2C or PPO-based model simply run (as per the official documentation:
+To load a A2C or PPO-based model simply run (as per the official documentation):

 ```python
 from stable_baselines3 import A2C, PPO